olmedokenpo/demo-react-redux-js-app/README.md

-## NOTA: esta aplicacion se ha construido a partir del siguiente video
+## NOTE: this application has been built from the following video

 ### https://www.youtube.com/watch?v=c0MpQeOKc-4